*** QUESTION ***

 intercourse, even years later.
 Consulting a counselor or sex

-therapist can be very helpful in this case.
+therapist can help in this case.

 a combined physician-sex therapist team.